Why Your High-Control Religious Upbringing Left You Feeling Starved for Love

 This approach involves setting clear rules and expectations but also encourages open dialogue.

-It’s about guiding rather than controlling, offering children a supportive environment where they feel valued and heard.
+It’s about guiding rather than controlling, and it offers children a supportive environment where they feel valued and heard.

 Common Characteristics of an Authoritarian Religious Upbringing

-Some common characteristics of living in an authoritarian home, especially one influenced by high control religions, may include:
+Some common characteristics of living in an authoritarian home, especially one influenced by high control religions, will often include some of the characteristics listed below.

 Authoritarian Parenting & Emotional Neglect